 The MacEwen triangle (also called the suprameatal triangle or mastoid fossa) is a small triangular depression affecting the inner table of the temporal bone.
 The lines forming the triangle are: anterior: posterior border of the external acoustic meatus superior: posterior root of the zygomati...

 Otomastoiditis, or more simply inflammation of the mastoid air cells, can be divided into two distinct entities: acute otomastoiditis: usually due to bacterial infection chronic otomastoiditis: usually due to Eustachian tube dysfunction

-Ranulas are a rare benign acquired cystic lesions that occur at the floor of mouth as submandibular or minor salivary glands retention cysts.
+Ranulas are rare, benign, acquired, cystic lesions that occur at the floor of the mouth as submandibular or minor salivary gland retention cysts.
 Epidemiology For reasons that are unclear, they appear to be more common in the Maori of New Zealand and Pacific Island Polynesians 7.
-Clinical presen...
+Clinical pr...

 Sialolithiasis refers to the formation of concrements (sialoliths) inside the ducts or parenchyma of salivary glands and most commonly occurs in the submandibular glands and their ducts.
 Epidemiology Sialolithiasis is the most common disease of salivary glands, accounting for approximately 50%...

 Cochlear implants (CI) are a surgically implanted electronic device that provides a sense of sound to a person who is profoundly deaf or severely hard of hearing.
 Unlike conventional hearing aids, the cochlear implant does not amplify sound, but works by directly stimulating any functioning audi...